 You see, Spiritual Resonance really is rich pickings.
 A savage and tastily evil medley of mad hatter’s worst dreams.
 All of that embedded into a ritualistic version of the Black Metal art.
 Way more mature than Canticle and with a new-found swagger to boot that warmed my cold metal heart.

 Darkend created a record that offers full immersion, a siren song to move further into its swampy embrace.
 A nightmarish world where demons reign supreme and the devil will do his deeds.
-And have a care, traveller of the magic lore, you might get lost in the record’s lush and darkly evil soundscapes.
+And have a care, traveler of the magic lore, you might get lost in the record’s lush and darkly evil soundscapes.
 And once that happens, doom will be upon ye.

 But until that comes to pass, consume without moderation.
 We can only recommend it.
 Just make sure you will emerge from the trance the rituals induce.